-We arrived in the town and thought we’d just missed a mass bird slaughter.
-There were feathers everywhere!
+We arrived in the town and thought we’d just missed a pigeon massacre.
+There were feathers everywhere.
 It turns out it was a ‘Blackening’ – a pre-wedding tradition common in the Scottish Highlands and Northern Isles.
 The groom is covered in sticky gunk and paraded around town in the back of a lorry, while pots and pans are banged loudly to make sure no one misses his humiliation.
 I remembered my own Highland wedding when Mr G spent the day reeking of sour milk after Nairn’s version of a blackening.

-Five minutes later I felt like drowning him in sour milk, when he announced that he’d left his wallet at the Tomb of the Spiders.
-He turned the car upside down, rummaging through the contents of his rucksack – nada!
-With a sense of dread I found myself heading back to the place I hoped I’d never see again.
-He peered inside the window, no sign of the wallet.
-More desperate rummaging in his rucksack later and he found it!
+Five minutes after arriving in Kirkwall, I felt like drowning him in sour milk.
+He announced he’d left his wallet at the Tomb of the Spiders.
+He turned the car upside down, rummaging through the contents of his rucksack looking for it – nada.
+We’d have to return to the place I hoped we’d never see again.
+Back at the Tomb of the Spiders, Mr G peered in window.
+There was no sign of his wallet.
+More desperate rummaging in his rucksack later and he found it.
 I clenched my jaw and counted slowly and silently to ten.

 En-route to Deerness we stopped to see ‘The Viking’ at the beach near Burray Village.
 We found him leaning at a jaunty angle, giving him a menacing, war like quality.

-Not long into our walk at Deerness we reach The Gloup, which is an alarming, gaping hole in the ground.
+Not long into our walk at Deerness we reached The Gloup, which is a vast gaping chasm in the ground.
 Peering inside the collapsed sea cave made my head spin.
 Mr G loved it.

-Although Mr G had chosen the walk I’d been enticed there by the Brough of Deerness where the ruins of a Viking settlement stand.
+Although Mr G had chosen the walk, I’d been enticed there by the Brough of Deerness, where the ruins of a Viking settlement stand.
 It was a gorgeous walk – there wasn’t another soul around, the sky was blue and it was unseasonably warm for March.
-I was also getting another history fix, what could be better?
+I was getting another history fix too – what could be better?

 When we arrived my face fell.
-The ruins sat on top of a sea stack, accessed by the most terrifying and treacherous looking path I’ve ever seen.
-Steep, narrow and with sheer drops it was the stuff of nightmares – Deerness was a brough too far for me.
+The ruins sat on top of a sea stack, reached via the most terrifying and perilous looking path I’ve ever seen.
+It was steep, narrow and had sheer drops.
+It was the stuff of nightmares.
+A brough too far for me.

-“No way”, I exclaimed and turned to trace our route back to the car.
-When I looked, Mr G was displaying a prize-winning sad face.
-“Ok” I relented “you go and I’ll wait here with the boy”.
+I turned on my heels to head back to the car, but Mr G was displaying a prize-winning sad face.
+I relented and suggested he follow the path of peril, while the boy and I enjoy a seat in the sunshine.
 He was off like a shot.
 “Be careful, stay away from the edge and don’t run” I shouted after him, sounding more like his mother than his wife.

-It’d been a long, busy day and we’d built up an appetite and a beer and wine drooth so we checked into our accommodation.
-The Murray Arms Hotel in the village of St Margaret’s Hope is a small family run hotel with a bar and restaurant.
+It’d been a busy, fun-packed day and we’d built up an appetite and a drouth for an alcoholic beverage, so we checked into our accommodation.
+The Murray Arms Hotel in the village of St Margaret’s Hope is a small, family-run hotel with a bar and restaurant.

 The warm Orcadian welcome that greeted us the second we set foot in the door told us we’d struck gold.
-Our room was lovely – modern, well equipped, spotlessly clean, and best of all comfortable – we were delighted.
+Our room was lovely – modern, well-equipped, spotlessly clean and comfortable.
+We were delighted.

-The boy explored every corner before claiming the inside of the wardrobe as his cubby hole/man cave.
-All he ever asks of our trips is a good cubby hole to hang out in.
+The boy explored every corner before making the inside of the wardrobe his cubby hole/man cave.
+All he ever asks of our trips is a good cubby hole to lurk in.

 I had chicken curry and Mr G chose fish and chips.
 I’m a spice fiend and love curry.
-This was the best curry I’ve ever eaten in a non-Indian restaurant.
-Mr G said his fish and chips were the best he’d ever had.
-Two weeks later he’s still raving about them.
+This was the best curry I’ve eaten in a non-Indian restaurant.
+Mr G said his fish and chips were amazing.